leke/OSX-Pebble-Watch-Face-Creator/PebbleInformation.md

 # Pebble Notes

-Probably most of this is documented somewhere already but I always like to have a look at how it works first before trying to dig though the various forums and online documentation.
+Most of this is probable already documented somewhere but I always like to have a look at how it works first before trying to dig though the various forums and online documentation.

 One of the primary reasons I got a Pebble is so I could write some of my own apps that could display on the device.
 At this point there is no SDK available.
 I decided to try and figure out how the Pebble works.
 Here is what I have seen thus far.